ethan5437/PR-VIST/README.md

 I would upload the rest of the model checkpoints in the future!

 ### Stage 1
 * If your UHop training is very slow, it's perfectly normal!!!
-I tooke roughly a day to train an epoch.
+I took roughly a day to train an epoch.
 It's not very computationally efficient, but it's probably one of the fastest framework avaliable.
 * I tried training with several different parameter settings (not all, because it's very computationally expensive), and it seems **unlikely to have any effect on model performance**.